yujiri8/didact/README.md

 ## Advanced instructions

 To rebuild faster after a change, you can run individual commands out of `build.sh` to rebuild only the components that need it instead of the whole thing.
-In particular, the server needs a rebuild after changing email templates, the templater needs a rebuild after changing content templates, and the Javascript needs a rebuild after changing `global.css`.
-(It also helps to build Crystal stuff without the `--release` flag.
+The server needs a rebuild after changing email templates, the templater needs a rebuild after changing content templates, and the Javascript needs a rebuild after changing `global.css`.
+(It also helps to build Crystal stuff without the `--release` flag if it's a test build.
 That flag turns on optimizations that make it take significantly longer to build.)

 Run `crystal docs` from the repository root to fill the `docs` folder with HTML documentation on the Crystal code.